ozanturksever/codebuff/common/src/testing/knowledge.md

 Mock database objects for testing.
 No real database needed.

-## TestableDb
+## DbOperations

-`TestableDb` is a minimal interface in `@codebuff/common/types/contracts/database`.
+`DbOperations` is a minimal interface in `@codebuff/common/testing/mock-db`.
 Both the real `CodebuffPgDatabase` and these mocks satisfy it, so you can pass mocks directly to functions without `as any`.

 ## Utilities